Rachel Ruamy "Amy" (Murray) Cole was born on Dec. 6, 1881 in Normalville, Fayette County, PA, the daughter of Elijah and Hannah (Minerd) Murray.

 Son Ralph E. Cole (1921-1975) was born on Oct.
 1, 1921 in Dunbar.

-They had two children, Janet Cole and Gregory Cole.
+They bore two children, Janet Rachael Riley and Gregory Cole.

 He lived in Pittsburgh, Allegheny County, PA in 1953.
-Later, by 1962, he resided in Rockwood, MI, where he worked for Calgon Corporation.
-In 1971, when his son Jesse's daughter Brenda was married in Dunbar, he and Thelma attended the event.
+Later, by 1962, he resided in Rockwood, MI, where he was employed by Calgon Corporation.
+In 1971, when his niece Brenda was married in Dunbar, he and Thelma attended the happy event.

 Ralph died at the age of 53, in Rockwood, on Feb.
 11, 1975.
 His remains were returned to Fayette County for interment in Green Ridge Memorial Park near Connellsville.